 This course will explore ethical issues arising in the wellbeing and care of aging adults.
 Aspects of three streams of ethics will be addressed: professional ethics, organizational ethics, and biomedical ethics, as these streams relate to wellbeing and aging.
 Issues that will be addressed include: the organizational importance placed on aging adults, moral distress, advance directives, consent, values, and the ethics of wellbeing.
 Fall.
 T. Trothen.

-EXCLUSION: RHL 930 Ethical Issues in Rehabilitation and Health Leadership
+EXCLUSION: RHL-930 Ethical Issues in Rehabilitation and Health Leadership

 AGHE 803 Demography and Geography of Aging

 This course surveys the latest literature on the demography and geography of aging highlighting the latest census and survey data from Statistics Canada and international sources.
 Attention is placed on the underlying demographic factors and socio-economic characteristics of population aging and how issues like fertility, mortality, morbidity, life expectancy, mobility and immigration are changing the demography of the older population in Canada and internationally.
 Emphasis is also placed on how demographic and socio-economic characteristics of population aging result in complex and uneven geographies of aging at various scales from neighbourhood to international comparisons.
-Not offered 2021-22.
+Fall.

 AGHE 804 Health and social systems for older adults